 Making a Caramel

 The original recipe included a complex caramel then added 220ml of water.
-Instead, I make a quick wet caramel, just like I do for my Tarte Tatin recipe, then add a little water later.
-For us home cooks, this is much easier.
+Instead, I make a quick wet caramel, just like I do for this Tarte Tatin recipe, then add a little water.
+For us home cooks and beginners worried about making their own caramel, this is a much easier method.

 See my video demonstration of making wet caramel (from exactly 2:00 minutes),